 You have the right to request a copy of the information that we hold about you.
 This would be in the form of a subject access request.
 If we do hold information about you we'll provide you with a copy and information about what we do with it.
 Unless you ask us to provide it in a different way we will email this to you where you have given us an email address.
 You have the right to see CCTV images of yourself and, in certain situations, be provided with a copy of the images.
-A subject access request does not have to be in a particular format, however we provide a document that may help you in forming your request, and that gives you details on the process.
+A subject access request does not have to be in a particular format.
+However, to assist, we provide an information sheet that gives you details on the process and an application form to help you in forming your request.
 You are not required to use this form, and if you wish to make a request by phone please contact our DPO.
 Where you agree, we may try to deal with your request informally, for example by providing you with the specific information you need over the telephone

 You have the right to ask us to correct data that we hold about you if it is inaccurate or incomplete